 How long does it take to implement PPM?

-A basic PPM implementation (tool deployment, governance framework, initial portfolio intake) takes 8–12 weeks.
-Achieving PPM maturity — where portfolio decisions are data-driven, resource management is integrated, and benefits realization is tracked — typically takes 12–18 months of sustained effort.
+To achieve PPM maturity, where portfolio decisions are based on data, resource management is integrated, and benefits realization is monitored, it usually requires 12–18 months of ongoing effort.

 EPC Group recommends a phased approach, starting with portfolio visibility and governance before adding resource optimization and advanced analytics.